vshmyhlo/baselines/README.md

-# Idiomatic implementations of common Neural Network architectures in TensorFlow (work in progress)
+# Idiomatic and modular implementations of common Deep Learning architectures in TensorFlow (work in progress)

 ### Currently implemented:
 * [ResNet](./baselines/resnet.py)